PaulImmanuel/Hackerrank-1-Week-Preparation-Kit/README.md

-# Hackerrank-30days-of-code
+# Hackerrank 1 Week Preparation Kit
-Solutions to the 30 days of code in Hackerrank
+Solutions to the 1 Week Preparation Kit in Hackerrank